-My brother Don Hayes and I went to the Air Force recrzxzzuiter in Battle Creek, MI, and it was a really big deal to us, and the Air Force: twin brothers and stuff.
-And we said we would enlist if the recruiter would put it in writing we would always be together, and if separated we could discharge at our wish.
+My brother Don Hayes and I went to the Air Force recruiter in Battle Creek, MI, and it was a really big deal to us, and the Air Force: twin brothers and stuff.
+And we said we would enlist if the recruiter would put it in writing we would always be together, unless it was a war zone.
 He had to go up the chain for approval, and they finally let us go.